Alopecia Areata Treatment

 The most common prescription drugs that dermatologists recommend for hair loss treatment are:

-Corticosteroids: Prednisone and Hydrocortisone are preventing autoimmune hair loss by suppressing the immune system.
+Corticosteroids: Prednisone and hydrocortisone are preventing autoimmune hair loss by suppressing the immune system.

-Homeopathic Treatment of alopecia.
+Homeopathic Treatment of Alopecia.

 This evaluation may take 2-4 hours and is essential in order to select the most appropriate homeopathic medicines, based on a rule “similia similibus curentur” (lat.)

-Traditional Chinese Medicine against alopecia
+Traditional Chinese Medicine against hair loss